jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a resubmission.
-This submission is a maintenance release that corrects two errors identified in the "additional issues" CRAN package checks for the ATLAS and MKL BLAS.
-The new release adds two suggested packages (lme4 and zoo) that are used in the unit tests, but were previously not listed.
-The release also adds a convenience function for calculating confidence intervals based on cluster-robust standard errors and Satterthwaite degrees of freedom.
+This submission is a maintenance release that corrects an error identified in the CRAN package checks for debian-gcc.
+The release also updates some internals for consistency with changes in the metafor package.

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.

 ## Test environments

-* local Windows 7 Enterprise, R 3.4.4
+* local Windows 7 Enterprise, R 3.5.2
-* ubuntu 14.04.5 LTS (on travis-ci), R 3.5.0, devel
+* ubuntu 14.04.5 LTS (on travis-ci), R 3.5.2, devel
 * win-builder (devel, release, oldrelease)

 ## R CMD check results